 While he was heard in the mixes “Bad Boy Bill Is In The Mix… Understand” as well as “Make It Funky Julian Perez”, it was hip-house that would be his claim to fame.

-I find it amazing that many people don’t know that Chicago is the home and birth place for house music.
-Thank about this, the city that killed disco gave birth to the genre that is a standard of dance music today around the world.
+I find it amazing that many people don’t know that Chicago is the home and birthplace for house music.
+Think about this; the city that killed disco gave birth to the genre that is a standard of dance music around the world today.

 In the beginning… there was JACK and from JACK came ‘acid house’ and ‘hip-house’